-OS/2 Compatible Mode

-Set this option to Enabled if running OS/2 operating system and using more than 64 MB of system memory on the motherboard.
+Boot To OS/2 Set this option to Yes if running OS/2 operating system and using more than 64 MB of system memory on the motherboard.
+The settings are Yes or No. The Optimal and Fail-Safe default settings are No.

+Floppy Drive Seek Set this option to Enabled to specify that floppy drive A: will perform a Seek operation at system boot.
+The settings are Disabled or Enabled.
+The Optimal and Fail-Safe default settings are Disabled.

+Floppy Drive Swap Set this option to Enabled to permit drives A: and B: to be swapped.
 The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Disabled.
+The default settings are Disabled.

-Floppy Drive Seek

-When this option is set to Enabled, AMIBIOS performs a Seek command on floppy drive A: before booting the system.
-The settings are Enabled or Disabled.
-The Optimal default setting is Disabled.
-The Fail - Safe default setting isEnabled.

-Floppy Drive Swap

-Set this option to Enabled to permit drives A: and B: to be swapped.
-The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Disabled.